 Opening hours:

 Note: During prayer time, The Mosque is closed to visitors.
 On Fridays, The Mosque is closed.
 On Saturdays, the Jewish area is closed.
-Make sure that you have your Passports, as they are checked by Israeli police before entering.
+Ensure you have your Passports, as Israeli police check them before entering.

-Dress code to the Mosque: the modest dress is required, and women must cover their heads.
+Dress code to the Mosque: A modest dress is required, and women must cover their heads.

 Take a Walking Tour in the Old City of Hebron